Bowen, Queensland: Attractions

 Bowen is on a peninsula, with ocean on three sides.
 This gives eight beaches surrounding the town, namely Kings Beach, Queens Beach, Horseshoe Bay, Murrays Bay, Greys Bay, Rose Bay, and the Front Beach.
 There is also the clothing-optional Coral Bay.
-Kings Beach offers views of nearby Gloucester Island.

-The "Big Mango", costing $90,000 to create, was erected in 2002 as a tourist attraction at the Bowen Tourist Information Centre.
+Kings Beach offers views of nearby Gloucester Island.The "Big Mango", costing $90,000 to create, was erected in 2002 as a tourist attraction at the Bowen Tourist Information Centre.
 In February 2014, the 10-metre high, seven-tonne fibreglass structure was reported to be "stolen" as part of a publicity stunt for the region.

+Sport

+The most popular sport in Bowen is rugby league.
+The town's local team, the Bowen Seagulls, play in the Townsville District Rugby League competition.

+The Bowen Showground, off Mount Nutt Road includes a motorcycle speedway and sidecars track within the site.
+The track (19°59′38″S 148°13′46″E) first held racing on 27 September 1927 and hosted the Queensland Solo Championship in 2020 and 2022.

 Climate

-The town has a tropical savannah climate (Köppen climate classification: Aw).
-It is noticeably drier than surrounding locations due to a rain shadow effect produced by the nearby Gloucester Island.
-Due to the town's latitude, the trade winds provide a pleasant breeze.
-The warmest month is January, with an average maximum temperature of 31.5 °C (88.7 °F).
-The coolest month is July, with an average maximum temperature of 24.5 °C (76.1 °F) and an average overnight minimum of 13.4 °C (55.9 °F).
+Bowen has a tropical savannah climate (Köppen: Aw), with a sweltering wet season from December to April and a cooler, less humid dry season from May to November.
+Warm to hot weather predominates, with average maxima ranging from 31.5 C in January to 24.5 C in July.
+A partial rain shadow is produced by the nearby Gloucester Island, resulting in the annual precipitation averaging 894.9 mm.
+Extreme temperatures have ranged from 39.7 C on 1 January 1985 to 3.2 C on 12 August 2012.